Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-Since the relation \eqref{equation:OSSPRelation} is divided in two logically disjoint parts, one concludes that the constraint graph is given by the cartesian product\cite{ilmrichProductGraphs} of the two graphs $K^{P}$ and $K^{J}$ for $P \coloneqq M T$, where $K^{n}$ is the complete graph with $n$ vertices.
-With some effort one can show the following theorem. \footnote{We owe the theorem and its proof to personal correspondence with Benjamin Sambale.} \begin{theorem} Let $G$ be a graph and $H_1,\ldots,H_k$ be representatives of the isomorphism types of indecomposable components\cite{ilmrichProductGraphs} of $G$. \\ Let $m_i$ be the number of indecomposable components of $G$ which are isomorphic to $H_i$.
+Since the relation \textbf{(\ref{equation:OSSPRelation})} is divided in two logically disjoint parts, one concludes that the constraint graph is given by the Cartesian product~\cite{Ilmrich2000ProductGraphs} of the two graphs $K^{P}$ and $K^{J}$ for $P \coloneqq M T$, where $K^{n}$ is the complete graph with $n$ vertices.
+With some effort one can show the following theorem which we owe to personal correspondence with Benjamin Sambale. \begin{Theorem} Let $G$ be a graph and $H_{1}, \ldots, H_{k}$ be representatives of the isomorphism types of indecomposable components~\cite{Ilmrich2000ProductGraphs} of $G$. \\ Let $m_{i}$ be the number of indecomposable components of $G$ that are isomorphic to $H_{i}$.
 Then, it holds

-\end{theorem} \autoref{theorem:componentsautogroup} states that knowing the indecomposable components of a graph reduces the problem of determining its automorphism group to the symmetries of the indecomposable components.
-In the situation of OSSP we are mostly done since it is not difficult to show that complete graphs are indecomposable.
+\end{Theorem} \autoref{theorem:componentsautogroup} states that knowing the indecomposable components of a graph reduces the problem of determining its automorphism group to the symmetries of the indecomposable components.
+In the situation of the OSSP we are mostly done since it is not difficult to show that complete graphs are indecomposable.
 The automorphism group of complete graphs simply is the whole symmetric group over its vertex set because all vertex permutations are graph automorphisms.
-Therefore, the automorphism group of OSSP is given by
+Therefore, the automorphism group of the OSSP is given by

 We observe that the \textit{busy} case ($P = J$) differs structurally from the \textit{non-busy} case ($P > J$).
 For the latter case we simply obtain an automorphism group that is the direct product of \textit{position permutations} and \textit{job permutations}.
-However, in the busy case, we obtain a \textit{wreath product}\cite{romanGroupTheory1995} structure.
-There is an additional non-trivial automorphism which interchanges between position and jobs.
+However, in the busy case, we obtain a \textit{wreath product}~\cite{Roman1995AnIntroductionToTheTheoryOfGroups} structure.
+There is an additional non-trivial automorphism that interchanges between position and jobs.
 In our subsequent analysis, however, we will consider the subgroup

 in order to treat both cases similarly.
 The concrete action of an element $(\sigma, \tau) \in S_{P} \times S_{J}$ on a coordinate tuple $(m, t, j)$ is given by